mervecoskunn/Web-Quiz/README.md

 When the selected level comes to an end, the user will be shown the result screen and all information will be shared openly here.
 And if the user wants, user can play the same level again or move on to the next level.

+## Design Choices

+ ### Typography:

+  * The font style ("Delius",cursive) form.
+I aimed to make the user feel comfortable by using a writing style that was legible and not too formal.

+### Color Schema

+  * I took care to use relaxing and warm colors.
+I generally used purple and its shades and the eye-friendly biscuit color as the background color.
+  * I used blue colors if the questions were selected, and red and green colors, which are more eye-catching, to show correct and incorrect answers.
+Since these are generally used colors, I aimed to enable the user to act quickly with a familiar situation and judgment in these situations.
+  *